The Equality Act 2010

 - Listening to and monitoring views and experiences of pupils and adults to evaluate the effectiveness of our policies and procedures

-Advancing equality of opportunity between people who share a protected characteristic and people who do not share it
+► At St James's we advancing equality of opportunity between people who share a protected characteristic and people who do not share it.

 - Using the information we gather to identify underachieving groups or individuals and plan targeted intervention